-Our executive offices are presently located in a 3,396 square foot facility in Los Gatos, California pursuant to a three-year lease, expiring on January 31, 2021, at the rate of \$13,650 per month effective February 1, 2020.
+Our executive offices are presently located in a 4,101 square foot facility in Los Gatos, California pursuant to a five-year lease, expiring on January 31, 2026.
+This space includes 705 square feet of additional space the Company moved into in January 2021.
+As part of the amended lease entered into in August 2020, we will not owe a lease payment until June 2021, at which time the lease payment will be \$16,199 per month.

 We lease shared office space in Cambridge Massachusetts from which we conduct certain research activities.
-The Cambridge facilities are occupied pursuant to a month-to-month lease at a rate of \$2,942 per month effective January 1, 2020.
+The Cambridge facilities are occupied pursuant to a month-to-month lease at a rate of \$2,942 per month which has been effective since January 1, 2020.